 Focusing on whole foods, healthy fats, and plenty of fruit and vegetables is always a good start, and keeping active throughout your pregnancy will give your mood and energy levels a boost, as well as all the other health benefits that come with regular exercise.
 Just be sure to stay within your “comfort zone” when exercising, and avoid any intense abdominal workouts.

 Exercising your pelvic floor is equally important.
 By performing Kegel exercises regularly throughout your pregnancy and beyond, you can reduce your risk of developing complications like hemorrhoids or stress incontinence, and possibly speed up your recovery after the birth.

 And a boring one: budget, budget, budget.
 Having a baby is an expensive business, and a common mistake new parents make is to leave kitting out the nursery until well into the third trimester, when it all finally starts to feel “real”.

 By giving yourself plenty of time to research and purchase the baby products you need, you can spread the cost and maybe even bag yourself a bargain or two by taking advantage of sales or second-hand steals.

 Now that you’ve announced the good news to friends and family, it’s time to tell your employer that you’re expecting, if you haven’t already.
 You’ll want to discuss your maternity leave as soon as possible, to give you both a clear timeline to work toward, and plenty of time to arrange appropriate cover while you’re away.

 You’ll soon be able to find out if that little bundle of joy you’re carrying is a girl or a boy!

-Things you might want to consider include popularity (including local popularity), ease of spelling and pronunciation, flow with your surname and any middle or sibling names, and how well the name will age with your child: a baby Buddy or Blossom might be adorable, but an angst-ridden teen or fully-grown professional?
+Things you might want to consider include popularity (including local popularity), ease of spelling and pronunciation, flow with your surname and any middle or sibling names, and how well the name will age with your child.
+A baby Buddy or Blossom might seem adorable, but how will that work on an angst-ridden teen or full-grown professional?